 Parameter Actor Requirement DICOM Tag Acquisition Protocol Technologist/Radiologist Shall select a protocol that has been previously prepared and validated for this Profile (See section 3.4.2 "Protocol Design Specification").
-Scan Duration Technologist Shall perform the scan in a single breath hold.
+Scan Duration Lechnologist Shall perform the scan in a single breath hold.
 Consistency Technologist Shall ensure that follow-up scans use the same CT scanner model and acquisition protocol settings.

-3.8.
+543 3.8.
 Image Data Reconstruction

-This activity involves the reconstruction of image data for a subject at either time point.
-It includes criteria and procedures related to producing images from the acquired data that are necessary to reliably meet the Profile Claim.
+544 This activity involves the reconstruction of image data for a subject at either time point.
+It includes criteria 545 and procedures related to producing images from the acquired data that are necessary to reliably meet the 546 Profile Claim.

-Many reconstruction parameters can have direct or indirect effects on identifying, segmenting, and measuring nodules.
-To reduce this source of variance, all efforts should be made to have as many of the parameters as possible on follow-up scans consistent with the baseline scan.
+548 Many reconstruction parameters can have direct or indirect effects on identifying, segmenting, and 549 measuring nodules.
+To reduce this source of variance, all efforts should be made to have as many of the 550 parameters as possible on follow-up scans consistent with the baseline scan.

-Reconstruction Field of View interacts with image matrix size (512x512 for most reconstruction algorithms) to determine the reconstructed pixel size.
+551 Reconstruction Field of View interacts with image matrix size (512x512 for most reconstruction algorithms) 552 to determine the reconstructed pixel size.
 Pixel size directly affects voxel size in the x-y plane.
-Smaller voxels are preferable to reduce partial volume effects that can blur the edges of nodules and reduce measurement accuracy and precision.
-Pixel size in each dimension is not the same as spatial resolution in each dimension, which depends on a number of additional factors including the section thickness and reconstruction kernel.
-Targeted reconstructions with a small field of view minimize partial volume effects, but have limited effect on the accuracy of nodule volumetry compared to a standard field of view that encompasses all of the lungs (11, 12).
+Smaller 553 voxels are preferable to reduce partial volume effects that can blur the edges of nodules and reduce 554 measurement accuracy and precision.
+Pixel size in each dimension is not the same as spatial resolution in 555 each dimension, which depends on a number of additional factors including the section thickness and reconstruction kernel.
+Targeted reconstructions with a small field of view minimize partial volume effects, 556 557 but have limited effect on the accuracy of nodule volumetry compared to a standard field of view that 558 encompasses all of the lungs (11, 12).
 A reconstructed field of view set to the widest diameter of the lungs, and consistent with baseline, is sufficient to meet the Claims of this Profile.
+559

-The Reconstructed Slice Thickness should be small relative to the size of the smallest nodules detected and followed by CT screening (11-13, 31).
+560 The Reconstructed Slice Thickness should be small relative to the size of the smallest nodules detected and 561 followed by CT screening (11-13, 36).

-The Reconstruction Interval should be either contiguous or overlapping (i.e. with an interval that is less than the reconstructed slice thickness).
-Either method will be consistent with the Profile Claims, though overlap of 50% may provide better accuracy and precision compared to contiguous slice reconstruction (32).
-Reconstructing datasets with overlap will increase the number of images and may slow down throughput, increase reading time, and increase storage requirements, but has NO effect on radiation exposure.
-A reconstruction interval that results in gaps between slices is unacceptable as it may "truncate"
+562 The Reconstruction Interval should be either contiguous or overlapping (i.e. with an interval that is less 563 than the reconstructed slice thickness).
+Either method will be consistent with the Profile Claims, though 564 overlap of 50% may provide better accuracy and precision compared to contiguous slice reconstruction 565 (37).
+Reconstructing datasets with overlap will increase the number of images and may slow down 566 throughput, increase reading time, and increase storage requirements, but has NO effect on radiation 567 exposure.
+A reconstruction interval that results in gaps between slices is unacceptable as it may "truncate" 568 the spatial extent of the nodule, degrade the identification of nodule boundaries, and confound the 569 precision of measurement for total nodule volumes.

-the spatial extent of the nodule, degrade the identification of nodule boundaries, and confound the precision of measurement for total nodule volumes.
+570 The Reconstruction Algorithm Type most commonly used for CT has been filtered back projection.
+More

-The Reconstruction Algorithm Type most commonly used for CT has been filtered back projection.
-More recently introduced methods of iterative reconstruction can provide reduced image noise and/or radiation exposure (33).
-Studies have indicated that iterative methods are at least comparable to filtered back projection for CT volumetry (16-18, 29, 34).
-Both algorithm types are acceptable for this Profile.
+- 571 recently introduced methods of iterative reconstruction can provide reduced image noise and/or radiation - exposure (38).
+Studies have indicated that iterative methods are at least comparable to filtered back projection for CT volumetry (16-18, 28, 39).
+Both algorithm types are acceptable for this Profile. - 575 projection for CT volumetry (16-18, 28, 59).
+Both algorithm types are acceptable for this Prome.